awegroup/Particle_System_Simulator/README.md

 8. Once the pull request has been accepted, **close the issue**

 ## Citation
 If you use this project in your research, please consider citing it.
 Citation details can be found in the [CITATION.cff](CITATION.cff) file included in this repository.

+More details can be found in:
+- (MSc Thesis: "Development and benchmarking of a Particle System framework for structural modeling of soft-wing kites" by Alexander Batchelor)[https://resolver.tudelft.nl/uuid:42bd7d60-de62-4e11-ad73-5468144aaf59]

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Copyright

 Copyright (c) 2023 A. Batchelor

 Copyright (c) 2023 M. Kalsbeek

 Copyright (c) 2024 J.A.W.
 Poland